Home

 • triple photo second try

-Research Program: We seek to understand the brain circuits underlying motivated behavior, and how these change in addiction and other psychiatric disorders.
+We seek to understand the circuit, neurochemical, molecular mechanisms underlying motivated behavior, and how these change in addiction, depression, and other psychiatric disorders.
+We use pharmacological, chemo/optogenetic, imaging, neurophysiology, and immunohistochemical tools to ask questions about behavior and brain activity in rodents.